Launch Week's here! Day 2: Scheduled Evals, read more →

 Regression testing and pre-deployment checks

-Production monitoring is reactive.
-You discover problems after users do.
-Great observability prevents regressions from reaching production.
-Automated regression testing and CI/CD quality gates stop prompt or model changes that degrade performance.
+Production monitoring is reactive: you discover problems after users do.
+Great observability helps prevent regressions from reaching production — automated regression testing and CI/CD quality gates that block prompt or model changes when quality drops.

 Monitoring finds issues.
 Regression testing prevents them.